danperes97/movies/README.md

 # Movie API

 This is an application written in Java, using Spring Boot.
-All application is dockerized.

 ## Architeture